DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 ### Rule-following via Forward Chaining

-As a reference algorithm, we use [forward chaining](https://en.wikipedia.org/wiki/Forward_chaining), which is a well-known strategy for inference in propositional Horn logic.
+As a reference algorithm, we use [forward chaining](https://en.wikipedia.org/wiki/Forward_chaining), which is a well-known algorithm for inference in propositional Horn logic.
 Given the task, the main idea is to first extract a set of rules $\Gamma$ and known facts $\Phi$ as follows:

 $$